thijew/blok-tech-1/docs/concept.md

 Because this is the main feature the client wants to get done, but I want to try and finish all job stories.

 ### Requirement list

 #### Must haves

 - Make a reservation by filling in a form with a name, phone number, amount of products and a time.
 - Find basic information about the company.
 - Define a specific time when they want to pick up the product.
 - Get an confirmation e-mail when the order is successful
 - Navigate the site easily.
 - Get motivated to order.
+- Close reservation form at 2 and open back up after 9 for the next day.

 #### Could haves

 - A log in feature
 - Save their form information for feature orders.
+- Displaying the reservation information.